 Take it one step further with reverse graffiti, be enigmatic by printing QR stickers that link to your social media or a landing page.
 Find some local artistic talent and ask them to design you a stencil which promotes your business.
 Instead of using spray paint, wash the surface you want to advertise on for a eco friendly piece of temporary graffiti.

 Cleaning a surface isn’t illegal, and as long as you have the building owner’s permission you can keep the stencil fresh by going over it again and again.
 One stencil can rapidly be replicated time and again.
-Look at the work of banksy to see how stencils can be used to virally spread an idea worldwide.
+Banksy uses this method to spread his ideas worldwide.

 Look at what the big fish do.
 They have huge marketing departments.
 They know what works and have been doing it for a long time.
 Copying content is bad, but copying methodology to improve on an idea is great.
 Gorilla/Guerrilla marketing works.
 Try it.